 Assisted Living Versus In-Home Care

-An AARP study found that 3 out of 4 people surveyed wish to stay at home and Age In Place versus go into another senior care option.
+An AARP study found that 90% of seniors wish to stay at home and Age In Place versus go into another senior care option.

 With in-home care your loved one stays in their own home and receives individual one-on-one care versus the shared care of assisted living.

 In-Home care is flexible and can be scaled up or down depending on the level of care needed at the time.
-Therefore you only pay for the services you need.
+Therefore you only pay for the services you need at that time.

 Live-in home care costs are less than the cost of assisted care at around $384 a day for the care needs of one person or $504 a day for two people to receive care.